corda/corda-docs/content/en/docs/corda-enterprise/4.5/performance-testing/introduction.md

 #### Empty Flow

-This test starts a flow that does nothing - this gives us a timing for the overhead involved in starting a flow, i.e. RPC handling, deserialization of the request, starting/winding down a flow and sending the response.
+The `EmptyFlow` test is part of the `perftest-cordapp` CorDapp.
+As its name suggests, it does not do anything - its purpose is to provide a timing for the overhead involved in starting a flow, such as RPC handling, deserialisation of the request, starting/winding down a flow, and sending the response.
 Note that a flow that requires inputs via RPC might have a larger overhead as these might need to be deserialised.

 #### Issuance

-A node issuing tokens to itself.
-In addition to the parts used above, this also loads/starts the CorDapp, creates states in the vault and thus uses persistence to the database.
+The `CashIssueFlow` test is part of the `perftest-cordapp` CorDapp.
+It issues cash to the same node where the flow is invoked.
+In addition, it loads/starts the CorDapp, creates states in the vault, and thus uses persistence to the database.

 ### Inter-Node Performance

-These are flows that are closer to modelling real world loads to varying degrees.
+These are flows that are, to varying degrees, closer to modelling real-world loads.

-#### Issue and Pay Flow
+#### Issue and Pay Flows

-This flow makes the node under test issue some cash to itself and then pays it to a second node.
-This involves initiating a transaction with the target node, and then having the transaction notarised by a network notary, thus creating a load that is similar to what a node will do under real world conditions.
-This flow has a few variations that can be controlled via the test definition:
+This is a set of flows (`CashIssueAndPaymentFlow` and `CashIssueAndPaymentNoSelection`) that are part of the `perftest-cordapp` CorDapp.
+They make the node under test issue some cash to itself, and then pay it to a second node.
+This involves initiating a transaction with the target node, and then having the transaction notarised by a network notary, thus creating a load that is similar to what a node would do under real-world conditions.
+These flows have a few variations that can be controlled through the test definition:

-* Use coin selection - the flow can either just pay the issued cash or use coin selection to select the cash to pay (this is used to isolate coin selection issues from general transaction performance)
+* Use of coin selection: the flows can either just pay the issued cash, or use coin selection to select the cash to pay.
+This is used to isolate coin selection issues from general transaction performance.
-* Anonymous identities - the flow can turn on anonymous identities.
-This means that a new private/public key pair will be generated for each transaction, allowing to measure the overhead this introduces.
+* Anonymous identities: the flows can turn anonymous identities on..
+This means that a new private/public key pair will be generated for each transaction, allowing to measure the resulting overhead.

 To test the throughput a single node can achieve, this flow is run against a single node from all JMeter servers.
 In order to measure network throughput, it can also be run against all nodes from their respective JMeter server.

 #### Advanced Flows

-The issue and pay flow creates a somewhat realistic load but still has a very uniform, artificial usage pattern of resources.
+The issue and pay flows create a somewhat realistic load but still have a very uniform, artificial usage pattern of resources.
-Therefore more advanced test flows/test plans have been developed that allow to issue a large amount of cash once and then start to break it up in smaller payments, allowing the following settings to be tweaked:
+Therefore, more advanced test flows/test plans have been developed that allow to issue a large amount of cash once and then start to break it up in smaller payments, allowing the following settings to be tweaked: